FedericoBruzzone/cracking_the_coding_interview/README.md

 ---

 **2.6 Palindrome**:
-Implement a function to check if a linked list is a palindrome
+Implement a function to check if a linked list is a palindrome.

 [Solution 2.6](https://github.com/FedericoBruzzone/data_structure_CCI/blob/master/cracking_the_coding_interview/chapter_2/2.6_palindrome.cpp)